spacelama/ansible-initial-server-setup/README.md

 `$ ansible-playbook --diff initial_server_setup.yml --limit met,webserver,iot --skip-tags webserver --check`

-## Ad hoc commands:
+# Ad hoc commands:

-Using [ansbak](https://github.com/spacelama/ansbak), you can get an analogous result to using `pdsh ... | dshbak -c`, using your same ansible inventory as usual (such that this has become my main way of interacting with my fleet instead of pdsh or cssh):
+Using [ansbak](https://github.com/spacelama/ansbak), you can get an analogous result to using `pdsh ... | dshbak -c`, using your same Ansible inventory as usual (such that this has become my main way of interacting with my fleet instead of pdsh or cssh):

 `$ ANSIBLE_FORCE_COLOR=true ansible laptops,desktops,servers,containers -i ~/Ansible/hosts.yml -m shell -a "sudo env bash -c 'dpkg --get-selections | grep munin'" | ansbak.py`

-# Openwrt routers, wireless APs, VLANs
+# OpenWRT routers, wireless APs, VLANs

-`vars/openwrt.yml` contains some settings for all your openwrt devices (routers, APs etc), and sets up a bunch of VLANs for your IOT devices, windows devices etc, assigned per MAC address (VLAN decided by which SSID your device joins - my IOT devices from China only know about my
+`vars/openwrt.yml` contains some settings for all your OpenWRT devices (routers, APs etc), and sets up a bunch of VLANs for your IOT devices, windows devices etc, assigned per MAC address (VLAN decided by which SSID your device joins - my IOT devices from China only know about my